Integrated RGB Beam Combiner in Al2O3 Photonic Circuits with On-Chip Modulation for AR/VR Displays

 \section{Acknowledgments}

-The author would like to acknowledge the use of fabrication and laboratory resources provided by the IOS group, led by Prof.\ Dr.\ S.\ M.\ García Blanco at the University of Twente.
-Special thanks to Jouren Kortaik for assistance with laser integration.
-The author also gratefully acknowledges access to the MPW (multi-project wafer) service of Aluvia Photonics (\url{https://aluviaphotonics.com}) and the associated laboratory support, which enabled the prototyping and testing of the device.
-This work was supported in part by funding from PhotonDelta and the NextGEN High-Tech Semicon. program.
+The author would like to acknowledge the use of laboratory resources provided by the IOS group, led by Prof.\ Dr.\ S.\ M.\ García Blanco at the University of Twente.
+Special thanks to Jeroen Korterik for assistance with laser integration.
+The author also gratefully acknowledges access to the MPW (multi-project wafer) service of Aluvia Photonics (\url{https://aluviaphotonics.com}) and the associated fabrication support, which enabled the prototyping and testing of the device.
+This work was supported in part by funding from PhotonDelta and the NextGEN High-Tech Semicon program.